5jt/Tatin/docs/source/glossary.md

 : Contrary to normal usage, a dependency of a package `foo` is another package on which `foo` depends.

+flag
+: The meaning depends on context:

+    -   In the API or configuration, a boolean; a flag is ‘set’ with 1.
+    -   In the user commands, a parameter without a corresponding value: for example in `]TATIN.PackageConfig -edit`, the `edit` flag is set.

 full package ID
 : A package is uniquely identified by its full package ID: group, name, and **version**.